Unit XI. Healing

 Right speech means not just talking but any form of self-expression

-would be self-control.
-We do not just rush in mindlessly and do or say
+it would be self-control.
+We do not just rush in mindlessly and do

-whatever comes to mind.
-Instead we reflect a moment on whether it is
+or say whatever comes to mind.
+Instead we reflect a moment on whether

-necessary, useful and harmless.
-One of the most irritating of human
+it is necessary, useful and harmless.
+One of the most irritating of

-behaviors is seen in the person who says everything s/he is thinking to the
+human behaviors is seen in the person who says everything s/he is thinking

-detriment of whatever discussion is ongoing.
-Or those who interupt because
+to the detriment of whatever discussion is ongoing.
+Or those who interupt

 Right speech would also rule out pornography, violence on television, and